yonis-savary/sharp-php/Docs/core/config.md

 [< Back to summary](../home.md)

-# Sharp-PHP - App Directory & Config
+# 📁 App Directory & Config

 Before explaining how the framework is made and how to use it, here is how to organize your application files